tanner-bruce/dever/README.md

 # Dever

-Dever is a Chrome and Firefox extension along with a Go backend server that adds a button to GitLab and GitHub that when clicked will instantly clone that repo to ~/src/<github.com>/<user>/<repo>
+Dever is a Chrome and Firefox productivity extension along with a Go backend server that adds a button to GitLab and GitHub which provides a one-click clone to `~/src/<github.com>/<user>/<repo>`.
+Further, it will checkout the branch you are currently viewing.

 ## Getting Started